.ConClear cement stain remover is an amazing product in our comprehensive range of stone care products.

 We know that some landscapers use a dry mix of cement & sand for pointing, which is brushed in dry and then hosed to moisten, creating a mortar in situ.

 Firstly, we would not advise this method of pointing anyway, as we recommend Resiply which will give superior results.
 Find out about Resiply here>>

 However, we want to illustrate a further cement staining problem that can occur using this dry mortar mix method of pointing.

-If the sand in the dry pointing mix is overly dry, when the brushed in mix is hosed, the cement powder has a tendency to separate, and spills out over the slabs in the hosed water.
+If the sand in the dry pointing mix is overly dry, the cement powder tends to separate when the brushed in mix is hosed.
+This spills out over the slabs in the hosed water.
 The result is a fine cement film over the patio surface with cement particles set hard in the surface pores of the stone.
 Where the cement has separated, a 1 : 1 ratio mortar has been inadvertently created- this is a super strong mortar and very difficult to remove.

 Conclear will tackle all these cement stains, but you will need to take heed of these further tips supplied here.
 Furthermore, as all stone and mortar mixes are different, we advise you to try a test patch first, so that you can watch how quickly it reacts in your particular situation.

 Keep a clean workplace to reduce cement staining

 To avoid cement staining occurring, Stoneworld recommend keeping your work area as clean as possible clean during the project.
 Remember, cement dust left on the surface can become 1 : 1 mortar if accidentally moistened.
 So wash off footprints and finger marks at the end of each day during the project.

 After laying the paving, have a thorough clean up before starting the pointing phase of the project.
 This will prevent any cement stains having time to dry out and stick more firmly to the surface than was necessary- why make more hard work for yourself?